Ever wondered what it is like to manage an entire hospital?

 An HMS’ insurance management component records and stores patients’ insurance details.
 On requirement, it presents the policy number, insurance company, and other associated information.

-The software makes it easy to fetch these details, making insurance validation easier.
+The hospital management software makes it easy to fetch these details, making insurance validation easier.

 8. Laboratory Management

-The laboratory management features show the details of various lab tests patients take.
+The laboratory management feature of hospital management software shows the details of various lab tests patients take.
 It furnishes reports when needed and maintains all records collectively.
 The doctors can easily access it.
 It also notifies the doctor and the patients when the results are ready.

 9. Report Management